Code-Institute-Submissions/The-doors-project/README.md

 <h2> Deployment </h2>

-will be on git hub, other then that there wasnt really much else i did, this part might be updated later on when i know more about deployment
+will be on git hub via the git pages for now

 <h2> Credits <h2>